 A good source of research is our Facebook Page where many owners post pictures, swap information and ask questions of other owners regarding their dogs.
-Once you are sure you have the time and energy for a Sproodle then you are welcome to email me to be added to our waiting list.
+Once you are sure you have the time and energy for a Sproodle then you are welcome to complete our waiting list application HERE

 Once you have been added to the list we will send out emails, based on chronological order, when we have puppies born.
 At this time we will let you know what we have in terms of gender and colour.
 We will also offer you a viewing appointment, which will be when the puppies are around 5-6 weeks of age.
 If a particular time frame doesn't suit, you can be re added to the list for a later litter.

 At the viewing appointment you will meet us, our dogs, the parents and of course the puppies.
 We will also meet you, and the potential family members that the puppy will be living with and reliant upon for his/her daily care.
 It is important that ALL family members are committed to the new arrival, having a puppy will affect all members of your home and it has to be a joint decision.